 14. Attaching or hanging any projections (radio or television antennas, dishes, awnings, etc.) to the outside walls or windows of a residence hall.

-15. Filming in or into any area of a residence hall without authorization.
+15. Filming/recording in or into any area of a residence hall in violation of the Policy on Filming/Recording Devices in Residence Halls.

 16. Gambling in the residence hall.